Russian parliament OKs New START nuclear treaty extension

-MOSCOW (AP) — The lower house of Russian parliament on Wednesday quickly approved the extension of the last remaining nuclear arms control pact days before it’s due to expire.
+MOSCOW (AP) — Russian lawmakers on Wednesday quickly approved the extension of the last remaining nuclear Russia-U.S. arms control, a fast-track action that comes just days before it’s due to expire.

-The State Duma voted unanimously to extend the New START treaty for five years.
-The vote came a day after a phone call between U.S. President Joe Biden and Russian President Vladimir Putin, in which they voiced satisfaction with the exchange of diplomatic notes about extending the New START treaty.
-They agreed to complete the necessary procedures in the next few days, according to the Kremlin.
+Both houses of parliament voted unanimously to extend the New START treaty for five years, a day after a phone call between U.S. President Joe Biden and Russian President Vladimir Putin.
+The Kremlin said they agreed to complete the necessary extension procedures in the next few days.

-The pact’s extension doesn’t require congressional approval in the U.S., but Russian lawmakers must ratify the move.
-Top members of the upper house, the Federation Council, said it was set to quickly follow suit and endorse the extension later Wednesday.
+The pact’s extension doesn’t require congressional approval in the U.S., but Russian lawmakers must ratify the move and Putin has to sign the relevant bill into law.

 Deputy Foreign Minister Sergei Ryabkov told lawmakers that the extension will be validated by exchanging diplomatic notes once all the procedures are completed.